Crash of a Vickers 290 Wellington I in Digbeth: 3 killed

 Circumstances:

-For unknown reasons, the aircraft landed hard.
-On touchdown, the landing gears were sheared off, the aircraft skidded on runway and came to rest.
-While all crew members were unhurt, the aircraft was damaged beyond repair.
-Crew (20th OTU).
+The crew was performing approaches and landings at RAF Lossiemouth.
+For unknown reasons, the airplane landed hard.
+Upon touchdown, the undercarriage were sheared off and the airplane skidded on runway before coming to rest.
+While all crew members escaped uninjured, the airplane was damaged beyond repair.

 Crash of a Vickers 290 Wellington I in RAF Mount Farm: 2 killed